vertikon/mcp-fulfillment-ops/README.md

 ### CLI Commands

-The MCP-Hulk CLI provides comprehensive commands for managing MCPs and templates:
+The mcp-fulfillment-ops CLI provides comprehensive commands for managing MCPs and templates:

 ```bash
 # Generate a new MCP